cyruswere/playbeat_3/README.md

 ### Prerequisites

-Ensure you have all the nescsary Java SDK and Android Studio SDK tools in place.
+Ensure you have all the necessary Java SDK and Android Studio SDK tools in place.

 ## Built With